-Assessing the impact of Substance use treatment (SUT) on the justice system contact prevention in Chile
+Assessing the impact of substance use treatment on the justice system contact prevention in Chile

 Background

 Substance use can affect health and a variety of social dimensions, including criminal behaviour and the likelihood of contact with the justice system.
 SUT is one possible intervention used to reduce such criminogenic issues, and indeed, there is considerable research showing that reducing substance abuse through effective treatment leads to a reduction in criminal activity [1].